 - Bake for 10-12 minutes.

 - Remove from oven and allow cookies to cool on the baking sheet for a few minutes before moving them to a cooling rack.
+(Cookies will be puffy straight out of the oven, and will settle down into nooks/crannies as they cool.)

 - Enjoy warm or cold, with a cold glass of milk!